Take a 1-min quiz to get training plan Male Female

 • Abs

-Training antagonistic muscles in a specific group, like biceps and triceps or back and chest, activates the same muscles you’ve just trained, which can reduce recovery time.
-It is therefore advisable to separate those muscles into different workouts.
+Training antagonistic muscles in a specific group, such as biceps and triceps or back and chest, activates the same muscles you’ve just trained, which can reduce recovery time.
+Therefore, it’s advisable to separate those muscles into different workouts.
 For example, don’t train your chest on Monday and follow up with a workout for your shoulders on Wednesday.

 You’ll recover faster if you limit the number of training days that target similar muscle groups.
-Training two days in a row might work well for beginners who are still adapting to this type of routine, but experienced lifters should consider limiting their sessions to one day apart.
+Training two days in a row may work well for beginners who are still adapting to this type of routine, but experienced lifters should consider limiting their sessions to two days apart.

-It’s also better to separate upper body and lower body workouts (13).
-That way, you’ll be able to fully recuperate from a leg workout before hitting the iron again, and compound lifts won’t beat up your joints.
+It’s also better to separate upper-body and lower-body workouts (13).
+In this way, you’ll be able to fully recover from a leg workout before you hit the iron again, and compound lifts will likely not beat up your joints as much.

-It can be hard to stay consistent with both workouts and recovery when training six days a week.
+It can be difficult to stay consistent with both workouts and recovery when training six days a week.

-Here are some helpful tips that ensure you see your workout program through:
+Here are some helpful tips that will ensure you see your workout program through:

-It can be hard to fit exercise into your busy lifestyle if you don’t prioritize it, but you have to try.
+It can be difficult to fit exercise into your busy lifestyle if you don’t prioritize it, but you must try.
 Schedule workouts into your calendar, just like you would your work schedule and other important activities.

 Vary Your Routine

 The human body adapts quickly to changes in diet and exercise demands, which makes it harder for you to achieve an effective workout routine.
-If your workouts are always on the same days or target the same muscle groups, the same way each week, then your body will be adapted (or acclimatized) by the end of the first week.
-To avoid this, change your routine every 4-6 weeks to ensure your workout stays effective and see progress.
+If your workouts are always on the same days or target the same muscle groups in the same way each week, then your body will be adapted (or acclimatized) by the end of the first week.
+To avoid this, change your routine every 4-6 weeks to ensure your workout remains effective and that you see progress.

 Record Your Progress

-Keeping track of how many pounds you can lift for each exercise will also provide insight into how much muscle or strength you have gained.
-No matter what method you use, all your records must be accurate because otherwise, they won’t help maintain motivation.
+Keeping track of how many pounds you can lift for each exercise will also provide insight into how much muscle or strength you’ve gained.
+This will make it easier to get to progressive overload.
+Progressive overload is needed to build muscle over time and tracking your weights, reps, and sets is the best way to ensure you achieve this.
+However, no matter what method you use, all your records must be accurate because otherwise, they won’t help you maintain motivation.

-There are steps you can take to avoid injuries while lifting at the gym.
+There are steps you can take to avoid injuries when lifting at the gym:

 This is one of the most important factors when it comes to staying injury-free.
-If you do an exercise with bad form, then it’s only a matter of time until you injure yourself because your body will be put in a compromising position (14).
-When lifting weights at the gym, make sure that your technique is on point.
-You have to know how to move each muscle group through its entire range of motion while avoiding momentum at all costs.
+If you do an exercise with bad form, it’s only a matter of time until you injure yourself because your body will be put in a compromising position (14).
+When lifting weights at the gym, make sure your technique is on point.
+You need to know how to move each muscle group through its entire range of motion while controlling the momentum of the weight at all times.

 Some people get in the mindset that warming up isn’t necessary, but this couldn’t be further from the truth.
-Stretching before your workout is important because it limbers up muscles and makes them more flexible, which lowers the chances of strains while lifting at the gym.
+Dynamic stretching before your workout is important because it limbers up muscles and makes them more pliable, which lowers the chances of strains when lifting at the gym.

 Warming up will increase blood flow to your muscles, which increases elasticity in the joints, reduces muscular tension, and prevents injury (12).
 A good warm-up prepares your body for exercise so that it will take the impact of a heavy bar or dumbbell much better than if you hadn’t warmed up.

-A heavyset gone wrong can result in some serious damage if you don’t have someone there to spot for you.
+A heavy set gone wrong can result in serious damage if you don’t have someone there to spot for you.
 Having someone nearby who can help you lift a weight and keep from getting pinned under a barbell can mean the difference between injuring yourself or not.
 Don’t be afraid to ask someone who looks like they know what they’re doing if you need help, but just make sure that they’re not competing against you or trying to show off.
+Many employees at gyms are there to help spot you too.
+Feel free to ask for support from the staff at your local gym.

 • Unusual fatigue in and out of the gym